ropensci/roweb3/content/blog/2024-06-27-impact-metrics/index.en.md

 If we filter even more and we look at the collaboration on writing blog post in Spanish, this is how our network looks like before 2022, that year we introduce our Multilingual Publishing project, and this is how it looks in 2024.

-### General rules to think about metrics
+## Suggestion to think about metrics

-* We use metrics based on our goals.
+* Use metrics based on your goals.
 * That give us valuable feedback to improve our activities and programs.
-* That inform about our impact.
+* That inform about your impact.
-* We use a mix of quantitative and qualitative metrics.
+* Use a mix of quantitative and qualitative metrics.

-Register the numbers and the stories to guide your decisions to reach your goals.
+**Register the numbers and the stories** to guide your decisions to reach your goals.